Harrisburg wins rain-soaked game against Salisbury

 That put more pressure on each team's running attack, and as a result the rainy weather did not play into the strengths of Salisbury – a pass-heavy offense that has generated more than 220 yards in each of their first two games of the season.

-Panthers junior quarterback Biere unofficially threw for 26 yards while completing 5 of 10 passes.
+Panthers junior quarterback Biere threw for 26 yards while completing 5 of 10 passes.

 Salisbury sophomore Daniel White rushed nine times for 23 yards, and Biere went 33 yards on 10 carries.

-• Sept.
-11th's game was the 19th anniversary of 9/11.
-A somber, solemn remembrance of when passenger jets hijacked by terrorists slammed into the World Trade Center in New York City and the Pentagon building, and also crashed into a field in Shanksville, Pa.
-This was the deadliest attack in the country's history, and nearly 3,000 persons died in the tragedies.
+• Friday’s game came on the 19th anniversary of 9/11, a somber, solemn remembrance of when passenger jets hijacked by terrorists slammed into the World Trade Center in New York City and the Pentagon building and also crashed into a field in Shanksville, Pennsylvania.
+This was the deadliest attack in the country's history, and nearly 3,000 people died in the tragedies.

-• Salisbury (0-3, 0-3 LCC) steps out of conference play Sept.
-18 when the Panthers travel to play Carrollton, while Harrisburg (2-1, 2-0 LCC) hosts Westran of Huntsville.
+• Salisbury (0-3, 0-3 LCC) steps out of conference play next week when the Panthers travel to play Carrollton, while Harrisburg (2-1, 2-0 LCC) hosts Westran of Huntsville.